Oreo, McDonalds, Ford and Starbucks. All brands that have built a loyal and passionate legion of raving fans. How did they do it?

 While product and innovation were key ingredients to their success, they also learned how to leverage social media to extend brand reach and supercharge their marketing efforts.

-Below are ten steps to supercharge your personal brand using social media!
+If you’re eager to separate your business from the competition, read the ten steps below to supercharge your personal brand using social media!

 Position Your Online Brand

-Transitioning your established offline presence to an online powerhouse takes a bit of finesse.
-While this first step may not be the sexiest way to get started, it is imperative that you take the time to properly define your brand for this new online audience.
+Transitioning your established offline presence to an online powerhouse takes finesse.
+While this first step may not be the sexiest way to get started, it is imperative that you take the time to properly define your brand for your new online audience.

 As Dharmesh Shah, Founder/CTO of HubSpot says,